 If you find yourself scratching your head over prices while you browse the chemicals at the store, you’re not alone.
 Even people who have owned a pool for decades often wonder why some pool chemicals cost more than others.
 As is always the case with economics, there are several variables affecting the price of chemicals.
 Making sense of it all can be challenging.
 Here, we shed some light on the matter by highlighting three of the main reasons some pool chemicals sell for a higher price.

-Not All Chemicals are Created Equal
+Not All Pool Chemicals Are Created Equal

 People tend to think that a chemical is a chemical, and its quality does not vary between producers.
 Nope!
 Pool chemicals are like coffee.
 Many brands may look the same and undergo the same process for public consumption.
 But if you want a reliable pick-me-up, you have to be a bit of a connoisseur.